kunalrye/financialsummary/README.md

 bert-serving-start -model_dir ~/Documents/uncased_L-12_H-768_A-12/ -num_worker=1 -max_seq_len=50

 pip installations in the pip file
-* note: tensorflow version 1.15 or lower must be used to avoid Type Error
+**note**: tensorflow version 1.15 or lower must be used to avoid Type Error.
+This requires a manual pip installation of tensorflow version 1.15, and we are currently working to fix this inconvenience.